Know Your Real State of Charge: 3 Battery Monitors (2026)

 Model-variant naming reference for buyers searching by exact configuration

 Model-variant naming reference for buyers searching by exact configuration.
 Victron's BMV line surfaces under multiple search shapes that all resolve to the Top Pick: Victron BMV 712, Victron BMV 712 Smart, Victron BMV 712 Smart Battery Monitor, Victron Energy BMV 712 Smart Battery Monitor, BMV 712 Smart Battery Monitor, Victron Bluetooth Battery Monitor, Victron Smart Battery Monitor, and Victron Battery Monitor BMV 712 Smart all resolve to the BMV-712 Smart panel-display unit (ASIN B084M2XYK4); the legacy Victron BMV 700 and Victron 700 Battery Monitor searches surface the predecessor unit which is still field-installed but lacks Bluetooth and is editorially superseded by the BMV-712.
 Victron's SmartShunt line surfaces as Victron SmartShunt, Victron SmartShunt Battery Monitor, Victron SmartShunt 500A, Victron SmartShunt 500A 50mV, Victron SmartShunt 300A, Victron SmartShunt IP65, and Smart Shunt Battery Monitor all resolving to the Runner-up SmartShunt IP65 500A (B0BF636VBX) or the 300A / 1000A / 2000A spec-equivalent variants.
 Renogy Battery Monitor, Renogy 500A Battery Monitor, and Renogy 500A Battery Monitor with Shunt surface the editorially-honorable-mention Renogy Battery Shunt 300 (B0CNJWZCCY) which we do NOT recommend at the Budget Pick slot.
 AiLi Battery Monitor and the AiLi 350A and 500A variants resolve to the locked Budget Pick (B07FGFFHC6); LiTime Battery Monitor and Eco Worthy Battery Monitor surface the generic-Chinese cohort in the Don't Bother section.
-Simarine Battery Monitor (Slovenian premium NMEA 2000), Trimetric Battery Monitor (Bogart legacy US), and Xantrex Battery Monitor (LinkPro / LinkLite legacy) surface the brand-of-record alternatives covered in the FAQ.
+Simarine Battery Monitor (Slovenian high-end NMEA 2000), Trimetric Battery Monitor (Bogart legacy US), and Xantrex Battery Monitor (LinkPro / LinkLite legacy) surface the brand-of-record alternatives covered in the FAQ.

 Class-spec search shapes also resolve to the lineup.
 Battery monitor with shunt, smart battery monitor, Bluetooth battery monitor with shunt, shunt based battery monitor, and 12V battery monitor with shunt all surface the Top Pick BMV-712 and Runner-up SmartShunt as the class-spec answer (both are shunt-based coulomb counters with Bluetooth and 12V framing).
 Battery monitor 12V and battery monitor system surface the methodology head term framing for sizing math.
 Lithium battery monitor and battery monitor LiFePO4 surface the 13.0 to 13.3V plateau math editorial pivot covered above.
 The class-spec head term battery monitor at 8,100 MSV is heavily contaminated by mobile-app SERPs (Pattern E in our keyword pack: GSam Battery Monitor for Android, Bluetooth Battery Monitor app for iOS, laptop battery monitor utilities for Windows and macOS), which is why the marine framing and the shunt class-spec anchors matter for cluster capture without traffic dilution.